aallan/node-owlintuition/README.md

 	    {"current":"20.12",
 	     "required":"15.00"}}

-passed back to your callback function.
-Finally for the local weather,
+passed back as an argument to your callback function.
+Finally the third and last message type is for periodic local weather updates,

 	monitor.on('weather', function( event ) {